Purgeable/full-app/README.md

     http://localhost:8000/api/

 #### Tests:
+Run tests:

+    python manage.py test
 You can look to api/tests to check how CRUD works for Datapoint

 #### About project:
 It's a simple Django Rest Api project.

 Project has one model:
     minikep.api.models.Datapoint.

 The model has appropriate serializer:
     minikep.api.serializers.DatapointSerializer

 This view takes data from the model to API for CRUD operations:
     minikep.api.views.DatapointViewSet

 Global Django settings for whole project:
       Minikep.minikep

 #### Database
 Now project works with sqlite, so you can easy install it locally and check how it works.

-### Travic
+### Travis
 Project work with continuous integration service.
 Now it works with dev branch.
 It run all tests before deploying changes on Git.
-    .travis.yml - main configuration file for Travic
+.travis.yml - main configuration file for Travis